jblang/z80ctrl/README.md

 - Convenience functions are provided in `bus.c` to intialize the bus, enter and exit bus-master mode, do DMA transfers, reset and start the Z80, and trace the bus status during program execution.
 Altair 8800 2SIO-compatible I/O ports for the Z80 are redirected to the UART on the AVR.
 - The `uart.c` and `uart.h` files borrowed from the avr-libc [stdio demo](http://www.nongnu.org/avr-libc/user-manual/group__stdiodemo.html) allow the use of the C stdio library over serial.
 - `z80ctrl.c` contains the main function that presents a command-line monitor interface to allow programs to be loaded and run, memory to be inspected, and so forth.
+- `cli.c` contains the command-line interface for controlling the Z80 and memory via the AVR.

 ### Z80